 Danika 12 weeks pregnant on ballet pointe.

-Many women find eating healthy when pregnant challenging especially when out and about, do you have any tips for healthy and satisfying choices/snacks?
+Do you have any tips for healthy and satisfying choices/snacks?

 I always cook at least double quantity of a recipe, usually more, and then freeze single portions so that there are always healthy, instant meals in the freezer.
 Taking a container from the freezer and defrosting it, is quicker than stopping for takeaway, so the temptation to grab unhealthy food isn’t there.
 I also plan ahead.
 I make a list of the food I will need during the week and buy the week’s supply of groceries in one trip.
 Less time in the supermarket means less temptation and more free time.
 A weekly trip also means I don’t find myself out of healthy snacks, with a need to go shopping or eat junk !